 - Sherborn Woods' Foster Program -

 At Sherborn Woods Rabbitry, we are dedicated to providing our rabbits with the best care possible.
-We keep most of our does with their sisters, daughters or other does with whom they are well bonded.
+Our does live together with their sisters, daughters and/or other does with whom they are well bonded.
 While we give our rabbits a lot of love, affection and care, our does appreciate and enjoy having a large space to live in with their bonded sisters.
-However, providing this type of living arrangement isn't as easy for our bucks.
+However, providing this type of living arrangement isn't possible for bucks.
 Once a buck reaches his "teen" years, he no longer gets along with other bucks.
 Their territorial nature impacts the ability to live harmoniously with each other.
 While bucks can live harmoniously with another doe, other problems can arise with such an arrangement.
 For starters, this would lead to too many babies born, and boy rabbits who live with girl rabbits are very messy.
 Not only does close proximity to a doe cause a buck to mark his environment, it also causes him to mark his mate... yuck!
 So, in the name of safety, cleanliness and population control, our bucks generally live alone, but with lots of attention from their humans.

 This led us to think about developing a Foster program, where we find families to "foster" our bucks during their fertile years, and agreeing to keep and care for them thereafter.
-This would allow our bucks to have special one to one attention with their humans and not having to wait their turn.
-They would return a few times a year to have a "play date" with some of the does.. a win-win situation for all.
+Furthermore, this would allow our bucks to have special one to one attention with their humans.
+Then, the fostered buck would return to the rabbitry 2-3 times a year, each time for only 3 days, to have a "play date" with some of the does.. a win-win situation for all.